camunda-community-hub/zeebe-cherry-runtime/README.md

 # What is the Cherry Framework?

-The Cherry Framework is a framework dedicated to administrators and developers.
-It executes connectors and workers and provides administrative functions to monitor execution.
+The Cherry Framework is a framework dedicated to execute Camunda 8 Connectors and Workers. it is dedicated to administrators and developers. it provides administrative functions to monitor executions.

 ![Cherry Framework Overview](src/main/resources/static/img/CherryFrameworkOverview.png?raw=true)

 For a quick execution, access the Tutorial chapter.

+Collections of connectors/workers can be integrated in the Cherry Framework.
+A collection is an application ready to execute.
+This documentation gives information:
+* for administrators, to start and administrate a Collection
+* for developers, to integrate a connector, or develop a connector or a worker in the framework, to create a Collection.

 ## Administrator